AnteDujic/Pand-Problem-Sheet/README.md

 # **WEEK 3**
 ### secondString.py

-Write a program that takes asks a user to input a string and outputs every second letter in reverse order.
+Write a program that asks a user to input a string and outputs every second letter in reverse order.

 *CODE:*